Red Lobster: Formation and growth

-In 1992, Red Lobster introduced its now famous Cheddar Bay Biscuits, developed by culinary leader Kurt Hankins.
+In 1991, Red Lobster introduced its now famous garlic cheese biscuits (given the name Cheddar Bay Biscuits in 1996) developed by culinary leader Kurt Hankins.

 On March 29, 1994, Bill Darden died, after an extended illness, at the age of 75.

 In 1995, Red Lobster (along with Olive Garden and other sister chains), became part of Darden Restaurants, Inc. During that time, General Mills decided to release Darden into an independent, publicly traded corporation.

 2009 prototype and sale

 In 2009, Red Lobster debuted its new Bar Harbor restaurant prototype modeled after coastal New England architecture.
 The new exterior features include shingle and stone towers, signal flags, and Adirondack-style benches.
 The interior updates include dark wood paneling, warm-toned fabrics, soft lighting, and nautical decor and artwork.

 On December 19, 2013, Darden Restaurants announced plans to sell or spin off the Red Lobster brand, citing pressure from stock investors.
 This was in direct response to Darden's going over budget on a new digital platform.

 On May 12, 2014, Darden announced that as part of its spinoff of Red Lobster, it was converting the co-located Red Lobster and Olive Garden locations into standalone Olive Garden locations.
 On May 16, 2014, Darden announced it would be selling the Red Lobster seafood restaurant chain to Golden Gate Capital for US$2.1 billion.
 Darden announced the completion of the sale of Red Lobster on July 28, 2014.
+As part of the sale, a sale/leaseback of the real estate for 500 restaurants was completed to American Realty Capital Partners for $1.5 billion to finance the purchase.
+By 2023, rents totaled $200 million per year and was a factor in the 2024 bankruptcy filing.

-On August 6, 2014, Red Lobster announced their new headquarters location in CNL Center City Commons in Orlando.
+On August 6, 2014, Red Lobster announced its new headquarters location in CNL Center City Commons in Orlando.
 On March 6, 2015, Red Lobster officially opened the Restaurant Support Center.
 Seafood supplier Thai Union acquired a 25 percent stake in the company in 2016 for a reported $575 million, and in 2020 purchased the remaining portion from GGC.